GuidoFe/weather-polybar-plugin/README.md

 You can change the text language by setting the LANG variable.
 You can find the available languages and their codes at https://openweathermap.org/current#list

+## Debugging
+Run `weather-plugin.sh -d` in the terminal in order to see the raw api response